earthlab/earthlab.github.io/_posts/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial01-understand-uncertainty.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial01-understand-uncertainty/standard-error-1.png" title="Distribution of tree heights." alt="Distribution of tree heights." width="90%" />

-In the example above, our mean tree height value is towards the center of our distribution of measured heights.
-We might expect that the sample mean of our observations provides a reasonable estimate of the true value.
-The variation among our measured values may also provide some information about the precision (or lack thereof) of the measurement process.
+In the example above, your mean tree height value is towards the center of your distribution of measured heights.
+You might expect that the sample mean of your observations provides a reasonable estimate of the true value.
+The variation among your measured values may also provide some information about the precision (or lack thereof) of the measurement process.

 <a href="http://www.physics.csbsju.edu/stats/box2.html" target="_blank">Read more about  the basics of a box plot</a>